Telehealth is when you get health care through phone calls or video conferences.

 Telehealth has many benefits.
 For example:

-- You can still consult a health professional about your child even if you live too far away for an in-person appointment.
+- You can still talk to a health professional about your child even if it’s difficult for you to travel to an in-person appointment.

 - Telehealth can make it easier to fit health care appointments into family life.
-For example, you might not need to take children out of school for long periods to travel to appointments, although they’ll still need to attend telehealth appointments with you.
+For example, you might need to take your child out of school for only short periods to attend telehealth appointments.

 - You can save time and money because you don’t have to travel.

 - If your child sees several different health professionals, telehealth can make it easier for these professionals to work together and share information.

 Depending on your child’s age, you’ll probably attend the appointment with your child.